peoplepattern/slate/source/includes/_execute_api.md

 `/execute/{service_type}`

 This is the endpoint used to kick off jobs.
-To start a job, send an HTTP POST request to this endpoint, specifying one of the service_type values enumerated below, and following the relevant POST body schema described below.
+To start a job, send an HTTP POST request to this endpoint, specifying one of the service_type values enumerated below.
 You'll need the following headers in your HTTP request:

 `Accept: application/json`